Regular procedure

 Originally composed of three Chambers, the Home Affairs Ministry increased the Tribunal’s capacity by adding an additional Chamber in 2019.
 Each Chamber was composed of a chairperson and two other members, all appointed by the President acting on the advice of the Prime Minister.[28]

-Since 2021, the Tribunal is composed of only one chamber appointed until 22 August 2023.
+Since 2020[29], the Tribunal is composed of only one chamber appointed until 22 August 2023.
+There is no publicly available information on the appointment of Tribunal members following this date, although the IPAT was indeed operational throughout 2023.

 The Act provides that members must be of known integrity and be qualified “by reason of having had experience of, and shown capacity in, matters deemed appropriate for the purpose”.
 The Act further provides that one of the members of the Tribunal must be a person who has practised as an advocate in Malta for a period amounting to not less than seven years and that one of the members must be a person representing the disability sector.[30]
 Little is known on the actual selection process, there is no public call for applications or interested parties, the process is not made public or reviewed by any independent body, and there is no possibility for any member of the public to question a Ministerial appointment made under the Act.
 The appointment of a member is only made public through the Government Gazette and the Tribunal’s actual composition is not available on any of the Government’s websites.
 Tribunal members are appointed by the Prime Minister.